vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/context/README.md

 ```

 #### DependsOn
-If your custom object instance dependes on some other instance to be loaded before override method `dependsOn()`.
+If your custom object instance depends on some other instance to be loaded before override method `dependsOn()`.

 ```java
 public class A implements Instance {